eclipse/paho.mqtt.rust/README.md

     - Incoming messages can be obtained through a `Stream` from the client, implemented with a futures channel.
     - New examples of a publisher and subscriber implemented with futures.

+- **Internal Cleanup**
+    - Moved `Tokens` into their own source file.
+    - Consolidated persistence internals into `UserPersistence` struct.
+    - Created a new `ResponseOptions` struct to manage the details of the C `MQTTAsync_responseOptions` objects.
+    - Cleanup of the `AsyncClient` implementation.

 ### Features